Enemy6/Python-webhook-spammer/README.md

 Run the main.py file with python and a terminal will pop up.
 Enjoy!

-# Here is a way to find webhooks.
+# Here is a way how to find webhooks.

 ## Step 1:
 Go to https://github.com and create an account or login to an already existing one.